 -music in general (Music channels I have saved right now are Radiohead, Massive Attack, The War on Drugs, Mac Demarco, Billie Holiday)

 -attempting to understand the art of making great coffee

 -Photography and the understanding of how visuals communicate (surprise!)

 I hope to develop an incredible visual vocabulary, pace, and tone.
 In movies and literature, this is vital.
 In your story, it is the difference between seeing things flatly recorded, or presented back to you, brimming with life and depth.
-Let's go deeper.
 Let's find your voice and the story that comes along with it.